 Fungi are found in the sinuses of both healthy persons and those with chronic sinusitis.
 Which fungal species are found varies from study to study, and much is still unknown.

 Archaea can also be detected in some people in the sinuses.
 They are single-celled organisms that lack cell nuclei.
 One recent study found that only 6 out of 70 persons (both healthy and with sinusitis) had archaea in the sinuses, and they were very low in numbers.
-But another study found methanogenic archaea (the only microorganisms able to produce methane) in a small number of chronic sinusitis patients.
 It is unclear what their role is in the sinuses, and why only some people have them.

 A healthy sinus microbiome varies from person to person